evo-company/hiku/docs/unions.rst

 .. _unions-doc:

-Union types are special types used to represent a value that could be one of a number of types.
+Union types are special types used to represent a value that could be one of types.

 In graphql you can use union types like this: